simsam8/exam_recap_367a/papers/surrogate_uncertainty_model.md

 - The surrogate model is a realization of gaussian process regression.
 - The surrogate model trained with a combined loss function.
-- They train a surrogate model to mimick the base model (already trained  model).
+- They train a surrogate model to mimic the base model (already trained  model).
 - The uncertainty prediciton will be a normal distrobution (gaussian) where the mean is the predicion from the base model and the standard diviation from the surrogate model

 ### New dataset